Transgender, Gender Nonconforming, and Nonbinary Folx

 I also write letters for people who need them for their gender affirming procedures.
 My preference is to be part of an ongoing treatment team and to offer ongoing psychotherapy to my clients.
 But, when needed, I sometimes provide a two session assessment for folx who have another trusted therapist who may not have a doctoral degree, and so they need a second letter.

 I greatly dislike the gatekeeping aspect of this work, and I do my best to frame it as a collaborative and supportive process.
 Ultimately, my role in doing these assessments is to make sure that any psychological issues you are dealing with (or have dealt with in the past) are well-managed.
 My job is also to assure that you are aware of the risks and benefits of any procedure you are seeking (which is also the job of the doctor you are working with: providing informed consent).
 I also am looking to make sure that you have a good support team in place for aftercare if you are getting gender-affirming procedures that require aftercare.
 Please understand that at this time, a diagnosis of Gender Dysphoria is necessary for coding and to justify medical necessity if you intend for your insurance to pay for these services.

-I adhere to the WPATH Standards of Care (Version 8).
-I will ask about your history and health and your relationships.
-I want to avoid making this feel like an interrogation and it is more about framing it as a story that should answer the questions your doctor will want to know.
+I adhere to the WPATH Standards of Care (Version 7).
+I will ask about your mental health history and your ability to follow aftercare instructions for any gender affirming procedures.
+We just want to be sure we can answer the questions your doctor will want to know.
 If you have met with other providers to discuss gender issues in the past, I will want to consult with them if you are comfortable giving me permission to do so.
 If you have questions about the questions I am asking you, please feel free to interrupt and ask why this is relevant.
 I want to be transparent with you.
 What we will also do together is go through the specific risks and benefits of any of the procedures you are seeking, thinking through what that might mean for you in terms of your emotional, social, occupational, and sexual functioning.

 Do you need a free letter?